-Refrigerated, the infusion will last six months or more.
+Refrigerated, the infused alcohol will last six months or more.

 Advanced: Nitrogen Cavitation

 Nitrogen cavitation or flash infusion is a process that uses pressure to extract flavour from ingredients.
-Applying pressure to a maceration of alcohol with roots or spices forces the liquid into cavities and increases the surface area ratio, in turn increasing the rate of infusion.
+Applying pressure to a maceration of alcohol with roots or spices forces the liquid into cavities and increases the surface area ratio, in turn increasing the rate of infusion of alcohol.
 This method is a great compromise between the maceration and sous vide techniques as, not only is it rapid, but it also works at room temperature, making it suitable for more delicate ingredients.
-This method is best when extracting aromas and flavours from roots such as ginger, cacao or chillies.
+This method of infusing alcohol is best when extracting aromas and flavours from roots such as ginger, cacao or chillies.
 This can be done by using an ISI cream whipper and nitrous oxide canisters.

 Recipe: Black Forest Vodka